ZhaoYu-Lab/ASE-2025/README.md

 For code clone detection, use 10% Train and 10% Valid for fine-tuning, for code smell detection and technical debt detection, use full Train and Valid for fine-tuning.

 ### Hyperparameters
+The training and testing commands and hyperparameters can be found in the setcode files in each folder.

 If you have any questions, you can leave a message.